-There are learning communities (also known as pods) per grade level, each comprising approximately 100 students.
+There are two learning communities (also known as pods) per grade level, each comprising approximately 100 students.
 Each pod is guided by a Head of Grade and an interdisciplinary team of teachers who are dedicated to that learning community of students.

-Each teaching team consists of a Mathematics teacher, English teacher, Social Studies teacher and Science teacher.
-Based on student needs, a member of the Inclusion team will work closely with teachers to benefit students' learning.
+Each teaching pod consists of a Mathematics teacher, English teacher, Social Studies teacher and Science teacher.
+Based on student needs, a member of the SEND (Special Education Needs Department) team will work closely with teachers to support students' learning.

-The teams will also be supported by other content specialists who support our vision to deliver a holistic education.
+The pods will also be supported by other content specialists who support our vision to deliver a holistic education.
 Experiences in The Arts and World Languages will be an important part of a holistic educational program.

-In collaboration with the school's counseling team, the Homeroom: T&D program will cover many of the essential issues related to the social, emotional and academic development of the students.
+In collaboration with the school's counseling team, C.R.E.W. will cover many of the essential issues related to the social, emotional and academic development of the students.
 This program is delivered through activity-based lessons.